Anne Foster

 Anne Foster is a fictional character from the ITV soap opera Coronation Street, played by Gwen Taylor.
 Anne is the mother of Frank Foster (Andrew Lancel) and wife of Sam Foster (Paul Clayton).
 The character and casting was announced on 4 August 2011.
 Taylor revealed she had found her first day on set "terrifying", but she quickly settled in.
 A reporter for the Western Mail branded Anne a "pompous matriarch".
-Taylor said that after being revealed as Frank's killer, she fears that she will be hated in real life.
+Taylor said that after being revealed as Frank's killer after a whodunit storyline, she fears that she will be hated in real life.
 She also admitted that she only knew the identity of Frank's killer when Lancel revealed it to her during filming and added that she loved filming her scenes as Anne.
 Taylor made her first appearance as Anne on 4 September 2011.
 She made her last appearance on 19 March 2012.